codeigniter4/docs-update/docs/libraries/security.md

 #### CSRF Protection Methods

 !!! warning "Warning"
     If you use [Session](../libraries/./sessions.md), be sure to use Session based CSRF protection.
 Cookie based CSRF protection will not prevent Same-site attacks.
-See \[GHSA-5hm8-vh6r-2cjq](#https://github.com/codeigniter4/shield/security/advisories/GHSA-5hm8-vh6r-2cjq)\_ for details.
+See [GHSA-5hm8-vh6r-2cjq](https://github.com/codeigniter4/shield/security/advisories/GHSA-5hm8-vh6r-2cjq) for details.

 By default, the Cookie based CSRF Protection is used.
-It is \[Double Submit Cookie](#https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site-Request-Forgery-Prevention-Cheat-Sheet.html#double-submit-cookie)\_ on OWASP Cross-Site Request Forgery Prevention Cheat Sheet.
+It is [Double Submit Cookie](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html#double-submit-cookie) on OWASP Cross-Site Request Forgery Prevention Cheat Sheet.

 You can also use Session based CSRF Protection.
-It is \[Synchronizer Token Pattern](#https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site-Request-Forgery-Prevention-Cheat-Sheet.html#synchronizer-token-pattern)\_.
+It is [Synchronizer Token Pattern](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html#synchronizer-token-pattern).

 You can set to use the Session based CSRF protection by editing the following config parameter value in **app/Config/Security.php**: